LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Iteratees.md

 ### Some primitive iteratees:

-By implementing the iteratee, and more specifically it's fold method, we can now create some primitive iteratees that we can use later on.
+By implementing the iteratee, and more specifically its fold method, we can now create some primitive iteratees that we can use later on.

 - An iteratee in the `Done` state producing an `1:Int` and returning `Empty` as left from last `Input[String]`